FuelLabs/forc.pub/README.md

 You will also need to install [Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).

-To run the Postgres database locally, you will need [Docker](https://docs.docker.com/engine/install/).
+To run the application locally, you will need [Docker](https://docs.docker.com/engine/install/) with Docker Compose.

-To connect to the database, you will need the [Diesel CLI](https://diesel.rs/guides/getting-started).
+To connect to the database for development, you may optionally install the [Diesel CLI](https://diesel.rs/guides/getting-started).

 Diesel is the Rust ORM used to create and run database migrations.
 It requires a separate C library called `libpq` to be installed as well.